#[versioned]

 §Deprecated Action

 This action indicates that an item is deprecated in a particular version.
 Deprecated items are not removed.
+Available arguments are:

 pub struct Foo {